gpadolina/TimeSeries-notes/TimeSeries/05 - TimeSeriesRegressionModels.md

 m=52.
 For short seasonal periods, there is little advantage using Fourier terms over seasonal dummy variables.

 These Fourier terms are produced using the ```fourier( )``` function.

+THe first argument to ```fourier( )``` allows it to identify the seasonal period m and the length of the predictors to return.
+The second argument ```K``` specifies how many pairs of sin and cos terms to include.
+The maximum allowed is K=m/2 where m is the seasonal period.
+Because we have used the maximum here, the results are identical to those obtained when using seasonal dummy variables.

+If only the first two Fourier terms are used(x1t, x2t), the seasonal pattern will follow a simple sine wave.
+A regression model containing Fourier terms is often called a *harmonic regression* because the successive Fourier terms represent harmonics of the first two Fourier terms.